openmoh/openmohaa/docs/script/events.md

 end
 ```

-When monitoring is not needed, make sure to call `event_unsubscribe` with the same parameters used when subscribing to events.

 ## List of events

 ### Player events

-The `self` object in scripts for all events will be the player object.
+The `self` object is the player object for all triggered player events.

 #### player_connected

-The player spawned for the first time.
+The player entered the game.

-This event is called:
+Called when:
+- On the next round (for all players)
 - When a client spawns for the first time
-- When the map restarts, or when the map changes (all players)
+- When the map restarts, or when the map changes (for all players)
-- On the next round (all players)

-It's called after the player finished spawning with weapons, and before `player_spawned` event.
+This is called after the player finished spawning, and before `player_spawned` event.

 #### player_damaged